Customize Consent Preferences

 (HKD10,000 x 50% x 0.1%) x 2 + HKD5 = HKD15

 In case you are not sure on how to go about it, Startupr can always help you out just like it did for the incorporation process.
-Even though we have outlined the transfer of shares process, there can be mishaps with documentation along the way, which may delay or fail the application with the government.
+Despite our outline, documentation errors can delay or fail your government application.
 The professionals at Startupr would assist you at every step so that you find the processes easy and the process is completed on time without any hassle.

 Order – Change of company shareholders